SK4G/ML-Project/README.md

 <Complete for *Project Proposal* assignment submission to give idea to the reader what youa re trying to do and how>
 Based on a persons body signals it can be predicted if they are a drinker.
 This data can be used for alcohol companies to target certain groups.
-A person can be classified as a drinker based on information gatherd from biometrics.
+A person can be classified as a drinker based on information gathered from biometrics.

 <Fully rewrite the summary as the last step for the *Project Submission* assignment: github.com repositories on how people shortblurb thre project.
 It is a standalone section.
 It is written to give the reader a summary of your work.
 Be sure to specific, yet brief.>